tonethar/IGME-330-Master/notes/HW-wc-1.md

 ## XX.
 Wrap Up

-- This might seem like we've done a lot of work above, for not much capability, but as we add more capabilities to these web components you will hopefully see the benefits!
+- This might seem like we've done a lot of work above for this simple component, but as we add more capabilities to these web components you will hopefully see the benefits!

 <hr>